Amateur Radio Club, Inc.

 The Clark County Amateur Radio Club is an ARRL “Special Service Club”.
 See the logo in the upper right corner of this page.
 ARRL Special Service Clubs go the extra mile to provide ongoing Training and Community Service.

 To check out the normal club activities and community events we plan to support this year, click here.
 To learn a little about the events we do have scheduled, click here.
 As an active club member that supports club activities, be sure and volunteer to do your part!

-To volunteer for one (or more) of the club’s community service or other activities coming up, click on an activity name link below and it will take you to the current signup sheets (when published) to see where you can volunteer to help out.
+To volunteer for one (or more) of the club’s community service or other activities coming up, click on an activity name link above and it will take you to the current signup sheets (when published) to see where you can volunteer to help out.
 Also shown are the activity dates and the event coordinator to contact if you want to sign up or have any questions.
 Don’t hesitate to sign up early for one (or more) or all the good shifts and/or locations will be taken!